tt-design-studio/mouse-adb-optical/README.md

 - Getting the device into reset mode:
   - Press and hold the “B” button on the microcontroller board.
   - Tap the other button and then unpress/let go of the “B” button.
-  - The board will appear as a USB drive “RPI-RP2”.
+  - The LED color will change to white and the board will appear as a USB drive “RPI-RP2”.
 - Drop the file in the drive.
 - The update is complete.
 The green LED should slowly pulsate.